caleblmyers/liri-node-app/README.md

  * A term to search for

 These three items will allow you to make a command with LIRI.
-(NOTE: `do-what-it-says` does not require a search term after the command)
+(NOTE: `do-what-it-says` does not require a search term after the command).

 # Examples

 ### Making a search with BandsInTown

-A request with any matches will display relevant information for the first page of results (Default is 20 per page)
+A request with any matches will display relevant information for all of them.

  * `node liri.js concert-this Red Hot Chili Peppers`

 ![concert-this working](./images/concert-working.png)

-If a search term is not entered, or there are no matching results, an error will display in the console
+If a search term is not entered, or there are no matching results, an error will display in the console.

 ![concert-this errors](./images/concert-errors.png)

 ### Making a search with Spotify

-A request with any matches will display relevant information for the first page of results (Default is 20 per page)
+A request with any matches will display relevant information for the first page of results (Default is 20 per page).

  * `node liri.js spotify-this-song Wish You Were Here`

 ![spotify-this-song working](./images/spotify-working.png)

-If a search term is not entered, a search for "The Sign" by Ace of Base will be made
+If a search term is not entered, a search for "The Sign" by Ace of Base will be made.

 ![spotify-this-song default search](./images/spotify-default.png)

-If a search term is entered, but no matches are found, an error will display in the console
+If a search term is entered, but no matches are found, an error will display in the console.

 ![spotify-this-song errors](./images/spotify-errors.png)

 ### Making a search with IMDb

-A search request with a match will display relevant information
+A request with a match will display relevant information related to the movie.

  * `node liri.js movie-this The Goonies`

 ![movie-this working](./images/movie-working.png)

-If a search term is not entered, a search for "Mr. Nobody" will be made
+If a search term is not entered, a search for "Mr. Nobody" will be made.

 ![spotify-this-song default search](./images/movie-default.png)

-If a search term is entered, but no matches are found, an error will display in the console
+If a search term is entered, but no matches are found, an error will display in the console.

 ![spotify-this-song errors](./images/movie-errors.png)

 ### Running the command listed in `random.txt`

-The `do-what-it-says` command looks at the `random.txt` file and runs the command it contains
+The `do-what-it-says` command looks at the `random.txt` file and runs the command it contains.

-Currently the page contains the `spotify-this-song` command with "I Want it That Way" as a search term
+Currently, the page contains the `spotify-this-song` command with "I Want it That Way" as a search term.

  * `node do-what-it-says`